hanskrupakar/COCO-Style-Dataset-Generator-GUI/README.md

 The green annotation boxes from the network can be edited by pressing on the Keyboard key `a` when the mouse pointer is on top of a particular such mask.
 Once you press `a`, the points making up that polygon will show up and you can then edit it using the key bindings specified.
 Because of the nature of the polygon points being so close to each other, it's easier to delete all the cluttered points at some place of deformation and simply dragging points around to make the image.
 I suggest not using the insert vertex option `i` as deleting and dragging is just faster.
 Once you're done editing the polygon, press `a` again to finalize the edits.
 At this point, it will become possible to submit that particular annotation and move on to the next one.

+### LIST OF FUNCTIONALITIES:

+create_json_file.py - Takes a directory of annotated images (use segment.py to annotate into text files) and returns a COCO-style JSON file. extract_frames.py - Takes a directory of videos and extracts all the frames of all videos into a folder labeled adequately by the video name. pascal_to_coco.py - Takes a PASCAL-style dataset directory with JPEGImages/ and Annotations/ folders and uses the bounding box as masks to create a COCO-style JSON file poly_editor.py - Contains the class used for modifying the shape of a polygon in edit mode ( when `a` is pressed) remove_bars.py - Removes any black bars that are formed during video recording by working on the extracted frames. segment.py - Read the instructions above. test_*.py - Unit tests for every task. visualize_dataset.py - Visualize the annotations created using the tool.